chharvey/counterpoint/docs/spec/language-lexicon.md

 Keywords convey certain semantics to the compiler and to programmers.

 #### Static Semantics: TokenWorth (Keywords)
-The Token Worth of a Keyword token is the unique [real number] (link pending) ID that distinguishes the keyword from the other keywords.
+The Token Worth of a Keyword token is the unique [real number](./data-types.md#realnumber) ID that distinguishes the keyword from the other keywords.
 Token Worth quantities for keywords are predetermined by the lexical grammar and are independent of any instance program.
 Token Worth quantities for keywords are integers ranging from *128* to *255* (inclusive).